Parental Guidance (film)

-Parental Guidance is a 2012 American family comedy film directed by Andy Fickman, from a screenplay written by Lisa Addario, and Joe Syracuse.
+Parental Guidance is a 2012 American family comedy film directed by Andy Fickman and written by Lisa Addario and Joe Syracuse.
 It stars Billy Crystal, Bette Midler, Marisa Tomei, and Tom Everett Scott, and follows a couple who are asked to look after their grandchildren by their skeptical daughter, while she and her husband are out of town.

 This was the final 20th Century Fox film to be financed by Dune Entertainment as part of a deal with the studio; shortly after, the company merged with RatPac Entertainment and struck a financing deal with Warner Bros.
 It was theatrically released on December 25, 2012, to negative reviews from critics but was a commercial success, grossing $119.8 million from a $25 million budget.

 Plot

-Artie Decker, a sports commentator for the minor league Fresno Grizzlies, is fired due to his old-fashioned personality and lack of social media savvy.
-After telling his wife, Diane, the news, they get a call from their daughter, Alice, and son-in-law, Phil, asking them to come to Atlanta to babysit their three children, Harper, Turner, and Barker, while they attend an entrepreneur convention in Hilton Head, South Carolina.
-Problems arise as Artie and Diane's laidback personalities collide with Phil and Alice's helicopter parenting.
-After learning of their grandchildren's various problems, such as Harper's "high achievement syndrome", Turner's stutter, and Barker's imaginary friend, Carl the Kangaroo, Artie and Diane try to bond with them.
+Artie Decker is fired from his job as a sports commentator for the minor league Fresno Grizzlies, due to his old-fashioned personality and lack of social media savvy.
+His daughter, web developer Alice, calls him and his wife Diane, asking them to come to Atlanta to babysit her children while she and her husband Phil attend an entrepreneur convention in South Carolina.
+Artie and Diane conflict with Phil and Alice's helicopter parenting and learn of their grandchildren's various problems - the eldest daughter Harper is an overachiever, the middle son Turner has stutter, and the youngest son Barker has an imaginary friend, Carl the Kangaroo.

-As soon as Artie and Diane arrive, everyone is happy to see them.
-They give gifts to the kids including water guns and bobble heads.
-Later that night, everyone goes to the fictional Chinese restaurant, Healthy Tiger for dinner.
-Barker calls Artie Fartie.
-Artie shows Barker the proper way to eat Chinese food which is to mix everything together.
-But all that does is anger Barker and make him call Artie evil Fartie which ends the night in chaos.
-The next morning, Alice and Phil leave for their trip.
-Alice returns home early when her boss gives her an assignment to redesign the website for the X Games.
-Artie uses this to his advantage and arranges an interview for the role of sports commentator.
-In an attempt to win over his grandchildren, he breaks several of the rules Alice has set for them, such as forbidding them from eating sugary food and watching horror movies.
-Alice is horrified, but after Diane tells her that she and Artie will never be good grandparents if she doesn't give them the chance to, she leaves to join Phil in Hilton Head.
+The grandparents attempt to bond with the children at a Chinese restaurant, but Artie accidentally upsets Barker, ending the night in chaos.
+The next morning, Alice finds herself unable to part with her children, so Phil attends the convention in her stead while their boss gives her an assignment to redesign the website for the X Games.
+Artie uses this to arrange an interview for the role of sports commentator.
+In an attempt to win over his grandchildren, he breaks several of the rules Alice has set for them, letting them watch horror movies and eat sweets, to Alice's chagrin.
+Despite this, she agrees to join Phil in South Carolina after Diane tells her that she and Artie will never be good grandparents if she never gives them a chance.